|

 Visual Impairments

 Should the worker become aware that an individual who has a visual impairment needs assistance, or requests assistance, to read or have SSA forms completed, the worker must assist as needed to complete the forms.
 Alternatively, staff can offer to provide auxiliary aids that will help the individual to complete the required forms if such aids are available and will meet the individual’s needs.
 The assistance provided must be effective for the individual.
 For instance, not all people with vision impairments read Braille.
-As needed, staff can work with Program to provide the DEBS Forms Library correspondence in larger font and/or double spaced (not italicized).
+As needed, staff can work with the DEBS Policy & Program Bureau or SSA Publishing Services to provide the DEBS Forms Library correspondence in larger font and/or double spaced (not italicized).

 Braille